Athens Fire & Rescue

 In an emergency dial 9-1-1.

 The Athens Fire and Rescue Department is dedicated to the service of our residents, local businesses, and visitors.
-Fire Chief Bryan Thornton leads a department of 43 certified firefighters, most of which are also licensed EMTs, 2 fire prevention personnel,and an administrative assistant.
+The department consists of 43 certified firefighters, most of which are also licensed EMTs, 2 fire prevention personnel, and an administrative assistant.

 The Fire Department also gives and receives mutual aid from the 12 volunteer fire departments in Limestone County upon request.
 Athens Fire Department wants to thank the volunteer departments of Limestone County for their hard work and dedication to their communities.
 We would also like to thank them for their continued support and assistance when we need it.
 They always answer the call when requested.
 If you are a Limestone County resident that lives outside the city limits, please support your local volunteer fire department in any way you can.